IgnacioAlbarran/cv/README.md

 ## Education
 **2018 - 2019** <br>
 **DEVSCOLA - RUN 2018** <br>
 Coding course based in Agile methodologies and TDD (test-driven developement).
 Through out it I have learned how to use the Linux console, the version control software Git, and also how to code in Ruby and Javascript.
 We have also learned React and Express.
-The learning enviroment has been in a cooperative and self-learning way.
+The learning enviroment has been in a cooperative and self-learning way.<br>
 **2020 - 2021**  <br>
 **GeeksHubs - Backend Bootcamp** <br>
-Course that teaches how to create REST API's using NodeJS, Express.
+Course that teaches how to create REST API's using NodeJS, Express.<br>
 Technologies used: Git, NPM, SQL, MySQL, SQLite, TypeORM, MongoDB, Mongoose, Postman.
 ## Certificates
 CAE - Cambridge Advanced English Certificate.